 Based on its use in traditional Western herbal medicine, couch grass may also help flush out the urinary tract.

-Women are particularly susceptible to cystitis, and around 30% will experience it at least once during their lifetimes.
-Up to a quarter of those affected are likely to experience a recurrence of the infection within six months*.
+Around 30% of women will experience medically diagnosed cystitis at least once during their lifetime.
+Up to a quarter of those affected are likely to experience a recurrence of the infection within six months.2

 Cranberry has been shown to reduce the frequency with which medically diagnosed cystitis recurs in women.